michael-wolfenden/NimbusWebJob/README.md

 MVC application showing a fictitious customer signup process to demonstrate publish an event on the bus using Nimbus

 ##### NimbusWebJob.WebJob
-Console application that will host Nimbus and be deployed as a continous running WebJob
+Console application that will host Nimbus and be deployed as a continuous WebJob

 ##### NimbusWebJob.WebJobHost
-Rather than publishing NimbusWebJob.WebJob as a continous running webjob on its own, you can publish it as part of a website.
+Rather than publishing NimbusWebJob.WebJob as a continuous WebJob on its own, you can publish it as part of a website.
-I prefer this as you can use the website to show bus statistics such as queue / topics names and counts.
+I prefer this as you can use the WeSite hosting the WebJob to show bus statistics such as queue / topics names and counts.
 This project is a demonstration of this.

 ## Running locally